heather-desiree-carl-NLP-project/NLP-group-project/README.md

 Name | Description | Type
 :---: | :---: | :---:
-repo | The name of the specific repository | object readme_contents | The contents of readme file associated to that repo | object cleaned | The readme contents with stopwords removed, and text normalized and tokenized | object stemmed | The cleaned data stemmed | object lemmatized | The cleaned data lemmatized | object
+repo | The name of the specific repository | object readme_contents | The contents of readme file scraped from that repo | object cleaned | The readme contents with stopwords removed, text normalized and tokenized | object stemmed | The cleaned data stemmed | object lemmatized | The cleaned data lemmatized | object

 ## Recommendations/With More Time:
-1. We would add in varying repo languages to see if we could increase the model accuracy.
+1. We would add in varying repo languages to see if we could increase the model's drop off on validate set.